It’s the terror of knowing what this world is about

 Does anything matter in this insane world?

-Then there is a smaller circle of pressure and misery, confined within the limits of your own egg.
+There is also a smaller circle of pressure and misery, confined within the limits of your own egg.

-It’s the despair you feel when you see that you can’t get a job and when – maybe deeper – you get one and soon figure out that you’re not going to live a decent life with the money you earn.
+It’s the despair you feel when you see that you can’t get a job, which despair may be deeper when you get one and soon figure out that you’re not going to live a decent life with the money you earn.
 You can hardly pay your taxes and bills.

-You realize that is impossible to spend one more summer of your life enjoying the sea, even though it’s in the reach of your arm.
+You realize that is impossible to spend one more summer of your life enjoying the sea, even though you are only a stone’s throw away from it.

 There is no time, because time is money, it costs, and you must trade your time, your own life, at a bargain price.

-Bottled up like this, it makes you wonder: Why should I write something?
+Bottled up like this, it makes you think: Why should I write something?
 How can I feel joy?

-Then – when I wonder like that – I remember Beethoven’s ninth symphony.
+Then – when I have such thoughts – I remember Beethoven’s ninth symphony.

 Find the strength to turn darkness into light.